Aichi M6A Seiran: Design and development

-To equip the submarine aircraft carriers, the Imperial Japanese Navy Air Service requested that Aichi design a folding attack aircraft with a range of 1500 km and a speed of 555 km/h.
-Aichi was already manufacturing under license the D4Y1 Suisei (Judy), a relatively small single-engined carrier dive bomber with exceptionally clean lines and high performance.
-Detailed engineering studies commenced in an effort to modify the Suisei for use aboard the I-400 submarines but the difficulties in doing so were eventually judged insurmountable and a completely new design was initiated.
+To equip these submarine aircraft carriers, the Imperial Japanese Navy Air Service (IJNAS) approached the aircraft manufacturer Aichi with a request to design a folding attack aircraft with a range of 1500 km and a speed of 555 km/h.
+Aichi was already manufacturing under license the Yokosuka D4Y Suisei (Judy), a relatively compact single-engined carrier dive bomber with exceptionally clean lines and capable of high performance.
+Detailed engineering studies commenced in an effort to modify the D4Y for use aboard the I-400 class submarines, however, the difficulties in doing so were eventually determined to be insurmountable and thus a clean-sheet design was initiated instead.